Everglades Agricultural Area Storage Reservoir Project

 EAA Without Delay

-Approximately 18 months after the Florida Legislature passed legislation expediting the Everglades Agricultural Area (EAA) Storage Reservoir, a plan developed by the South Florida Water Management District has been authorized by Congress, and critical site preparation work is underway.
+Approximately two years after the Florida Legislature passed legislation expediting the Everglades Agricultural Area (EAA) Storage Reservoir, a plan developed by the South Florida Water Management District has been federally authorized by Congress, and critical site preparation and design work is underway.

 A component of the state-federal Comprehensive Everglades Restoration Plan (CERP), the reservoir will send needed clean water south to the Everglades while reducing damaging discharge events from Lake Okeechobee to the northern estuaries.
 The project will hold 240,000 acre-feet of water and include a new constructed treatment wetland, known as a Stormwater Treatment Area, necessary to meet state and federal water quality standards.